“Low-key luxury in leafy West London: family-friendly self-catering apartments with 1-3 bedrooms, ideal for short breaks or longer stays”

 - Mobile phone

 - Satellite tv

 - Tumble dryer

 - Washing machine

 A complimentary welcome pack (Fair Trade tea, coffee, sugar, organic milk, hand-baked cookies, hot chocolate and mineral water) is provided, as are essentials like bin bags and washing-up liquid.
 You’ll find a small supermarket across the street, and there are some fantastic delis on nearby Clifton Road - head to Raoul’s Gourmet for cheeses, artisan bread, homemade sauces and tempting chocolates, and The Organic Grocer for a staggering array of fruit and veg.
-A shopping service is available for an additional charge - send staff a list before you arrive and you’ll find your cupboards stocked.
+A shopping service is available - send staff a list before you arrive and you’ll find your cupboards stocked.

 If you don’t want to self-cater order food through the restaurant delivery service (choose from European, American, Thai, Japanese and Indian), or eat out.
 The Warrington is just next door, serving posh pub grub (you can also pop in for a drink), and there are various eateries a 5-minute walk away on Formosa Street.
 We had a faultless meal of potted Cornish brie, pan-fried haddock with wild mushroom risotto and a zingy apple and mango sorbet at the buzzing Formosa Dining Room, followed by tipples in a cosy snug at the adjoining pub, The Prince Alfred.